travisrmetz/w251-project/README.md

 The container saves models in the `.h5` format to a user-specified directory that maps to the host.
 In this way, the model can be saved either locally or to object storage.

-We established a experimental space from 36N to 40N, from 074W to 078W, and from 2020-05-25T22:00:00 to 2020-05-26T02:00:00.
+We established an experimental space from 36°N to 40°N, from 074°W to 078°W, and from 2020-05-25T22:00:00 UTC to 2020-05-26T02:00:00 UTC.
 We trained the model using 6,788 images reduced to single channel 224 x 224.
 We validated on 715 images similarly reduced in color and resolution.
 The base images were of different aspect ratios.
 The training routine uses a batch size of 32.
 The figure below details the application of the triangular learning rate policy.

 ![System diagram](https://github.com/travisrmetz/w251-project/blob/master/report_images/lr_policy.png)